Whole Building Design Guide: Origins

+Institutional Context

+The WBDG operates under the stewardship of the National Institute of Building Sciences (NIBS), a congressionally chartered, non-governmental non-profit organization.
+The US Government established legislation to create NIBS in 1974 to serve as a bridge between government and the private sector on matters related to building science, technology, and standards.
+The WBDG fulfills key aspects that mission by providing an open, accessible repository of technical knowledge and best practices that informs through best practices and standards building design, procurement, construction, operation, maintenance, commissioning, and retirement.

+Mission of the Whole Building Design Guide

+"To promote and protect the national interests in both the public and private sectors by facilitating acceptance and adoption of standards, innovation, and practice at the federal, state, and local level.
+The WBDG specifically supports the assembly, storage, and dissemination of nationally recognized performance criteria, standards, and best practices."

 Development

 Development of the WBDG is a collaborative effort among federal agencies, private sector companies, non-profit organizations and educational institutions.

 The WBDG web site maintained by the National Institute of Building Sciences through funding support from the DOD, the NAVFAC Engineering Innovation and Criteria Office, U.S. Army Corps of Engineers, the U.S. Air Force, the U.S. General Services Administration (GSA), the U.S. Department of Veterans Affairs, the National Aeronautics and Space Administration (NASA), and the U.S. Department of Energy (DOE), and the assistance of the Sustainable Buildings Industry Council (SBIC).
 A Board of Direction and an Advisory Committee consisting of representatives from over 25 participating federal agencies guide the development of the WBDG.